amouro/drupalden_iwakuni_2023/section-3.md

 <span class="text-blue-400">Sep.
 12</span> vs. <span class="text-teal-400">Dec.
 9</span>

 <!--
-In other country we often see this date format.
+In other countries, we often see the date format, which can be interpreted as either September 12th or December 9th, depending on the country.

-Is it Sep.
-12 or Dec.
-9?

-The answer could be both.

-Because most of european country they read Dec.
-9th, while in the States of America reads Sep.
-12
+For example, most European countries read it as December 9th, while in the United States it is read as September 12th.

-In our institute, we have diverse members from the world, we have to find a common way to make sure our understanding of information are on the same page.
+Given the diversity of our institute's members, we have to find a common way to ensure our understanding of information is consistent.

 <b>Next slide >>>>></b>
 -->